-The measurement laser is an invisible Laser Class 1 infrared laser.
+The measurement laser and rangefinder are invisible Laser Class 1 infrared lasers.
 Lasers in this category are harmless when the product is used as intended.

 • However, do not look into the laser beam because blinding, impairment of colour vision or irritation cannot be excluded.